Postman vs Insomnia (2026): Which API Client Is Better?

 Our Methodology

 We used both tools daily for 6 months across REST, GraphQL, and gRPC projects.
 We compared response time, collaboration features, testing capabilities, and resource usage.
-We also analyzed 16,000+ reviews from G2 and developer communities.
+We analyzed 16,000+ reviews from G2 and developer communities.
+Pricing verified April 2026.

 Both are free for individual use.
 Try both and see which fits your workflow.